 Advanced LinkedIn Networking for Real Estate Agents: 7 Tips From the Pros

 The Bottom Line

-LinkedIn can be an amazing lead source for Realtors.
-If you want to get more leads on LinkedIn, take the time to create a great Profile, and reach out to as many people as possible to build out your network.
+LinkedIn can be an amazing lead source for real estate agents.
+If you want to get more leads on LinkedIn, take the time to create a detailed and professional profile and reach out to as many people as possible to build out your network.
 Once you have a large network, publish informative or entertaining articles and videos to turn your connections into clients.